 Camargue France Travel Guide

-Train service is predominantly for reaching Arles, which serves as a focal point for regional and high-speed connections to larger cities.
+Train service is predominantly for reaching Arles, which serves as a focal point for area-specific and high-speed connections to larger cities.
 Smaller Camargue towns generally lack train service, making onward journey by bus or car necessary.

 Public transport does not reach all natural areas or remote attractions; a car is often necessary for comprehensive exploration.

-Metered pricing.
+Fares based on a meter.
 Short journeys €10-€25.
 Longer distances are expensive.

 Always use licensed taxis.
 Verify driver details on apps.
 Taxis are available at airports/stations.